Mobile Optimization: Enhancing Customer Journeys Wherever They May Roam

 Smartphones have become the hub of absolutely everything for consumers, in both their personal and business lives.
 Recent research shows that 86 percent of U.S. adults admit they’re constantly checking their email, texts, and social media.
 And as of 2018, the average American adult spends nearly 3.5 hours every day on their mobile device.
 Quite realistically, your target customers may be devoting more time and attention to their smartphones than their significant others!
 For online brands, there’s nothing more revealing of consumers’ habits and interests these days than their interaction with their smartphones.

 Therefore, the growing mobile market is the most important opportunity staring at eCommerce and online retail businesses now and going forward.
-But capitalizing on this market before your competitors do is also one of the major challenges of the times.
+But capitalizing on this market before your competitors do is also one of the major challenges of the times and requires a complete mobile marketing strategy.

 Mobile Optimization Still Very Much a Work in Progress for Online Retailers